KomradeSpectre/AetheriumMod/README.md

 ---
 ## Special Thanks
 **ThinkInvis** - I learned a whole lot of things from their Classic Items mod, utilize their config/logger system, and utilize their TILER2 API in this project.
 **Chen** - Fixed turrets teleporting into the ground with Inspiring Drone.
 Provided me a snazzy build event to let me test things faster now.
+Put in a ton of work to highly improve the Inspiring Drone's code as well, can't thank them enough for it.
 **Harb** - For providing the ILHook from their HarbCrate mod, which allows Bloodsoaked Shield and Shielding Core to be able to provide some base shields.
 **RyanP** - We reference his void implosion (from his Flood Warning warden elites) as basis for our void implosion, albeit modified a bit to work for our item.
 **Rob** - For varied questions relating to coding on ROR2.
 Also for helping solve some issues regarding ItemDisplay rendering.